robertjanssen/hello-world/README.md

 Can I compare the different versions and see what is added or changed?

 I am going to commit it now!

+Okay, we're after lunch now, I am in de master file now and the readme-edit branch changes are merged before.

+All complete now.